-The American College of Commercial Finance Lawyers, Inc. (ACCFL or the College) is a professional organization founded in 1991 and dedicated to promoting the field of commercial finance law through education, legislative reform and the recognition of distinguished practitioners, jurists and academics.
+The American College of Commercial Finance Lawyers is a professional organization dedicated to promoting the field of commercial finance law through education, legislative reform and the recognition of distinguished practitioners, jurists and academics.
 The College offers a venue to promote and recognize outstanding achievement and advances in the field of commercial finance law.

-Click here for information about upcoming events including the College’s briefings for Fellows.
+Click here information about upcoming events including the College’s briefings for Fellows.

 Notices for the College's 2017 dues were distributed on December 1, 2016.
 These dues support the ACCFL services and activities during the 2017 calendar year, so prompt payment is appreciated.
 If you are a current Fellow and do not receive your notice and invoice, please contact our administrative office at email@example.com and we will be happy to assist you.

 The American College of Commercial Finance Lawyers was founded a quarter century ago, through the foresight, insight and perseverance of our co-founders Maury Poscover, David Willenzik and Earnest Bland Williams III.
 Over the succeeding years, this College has inducted nearly 300 preeminent practitioners and scholars as Fellows and has firmly established itself not only as a prominent honorary society of remarkable collegiality, but importantly also as a learned, active and influential participant in the field of commercial finance law.
 And now, through the labors and invaluable recollections of many, the history of the College has now been written and is available for your enjoyment.
 Please click here to read the History of the American College of Commercial Finance Lawyers online or to download a copy.

 Fellows met in Boston